zainnadeem/OOP-Cards-Model-ios-0616/README.md

 	  * Move all of the properties related to a baseball player out of the card class and into your newly created BaseballPlayer's public interface
 	  * Create a property of type BaseballPlayer in the PlayingCard class (if the compiler is complaining, you likely forgot to #import the BaseballPlayer class)

-5. Implement the description property for the PlayingCard and BaseballCard classes.
+5. Implement the description method for the PlayingCard and BaseballCard classes.
       playingCard.description
-      should return rank and suit (use the ASCII character representations of hearts, spades, clubs and diamonds). baseballCard.description
+      should return rank and suit (use the ASCII character representations of hearts ♥, spades ♠ ,c clubs nd diamonds). baseballCard.description
       should return the players firstName lastName and teamName